E-Museum of Pyrographic Art

 The E-Museum is fortunate to have an exhibit of one panel, at the link here, believed to be by Norman W. Kingsley.
 It is an extraordinary pyrographic portrait done in 1899 (when Kingsley would have been about 70 years old) after the painting of Rembrandt's self-portrait as a young man.
 (It is also shown above in the lower left corner of p.
 557.)

-For quick reference, a short biographical sketch of
+A short biographical sketch of

 If you have either any questions to ask or any information to offer regarding this article, these works, or any pyrography works by Norman W. Kingsley, please e-mail the E-Museum Curator.